 The form was created to assess the earthquake experiences of nursing students.
 The interview form was developed through a thorough review of existing literature.
 Subsequently, expert opinions were sought, and a pilot application was conducted.
 The experts involved include 2 researchers with doctoral degrees in public health and psychiatric nursing, both of whom have experience in disaster and qualitative research.
 Minimal corrections were made to the interview form based on the experts' suggestions.
 During the pre-application phase, a pilot test was conducted with a student who had experienced the Kahramanmaraş earthquake.
+Feedback was gathered regarding the clarity of the questions and the adequacy of the content.
+No further corrections were made to the interview form following this pre-application.
 Data from pilot applications were not included in the scope of the research.
 It contains 6 open-ended questions.
 The questions in the form are as follows:

-- 1. How did you feel during the earthquake?
-Please describe. - 2.
-What difficulties did you encounter after the earthquake?
-Please explain. - 3.
-Did you participate in any relief efforts after the earthquake? - If yes, how did you feel?
-Please explain. - If no, how did you feel?
-Please explain. - 4.
-Have your thoughts about earthquakes changed after the Kahramanmaraş earthquake?
-Reflect on your life at home, in your dormitory, or at your workplace, and explain. - 5.
-What was the most significant lesson that the earthquake you experienced taught you?
-Please explain. - 6.
-Is there anything else you would like to add?
+1. How did you feel during the earthquake?
+Please describe.

+2. What difficulties did you encounter after the earthquake?
+Please explain.

+3. Did you participate in any relief efforts after the earthquake?

+■ If yes, how did you feel?
+Please explain.

+■ If no, how did you feel?
+Please explain.

+4. Have your thoughts about earthquakes changed after the Kahramanmaraş earthquake?
+Reflect on your life at home, in your dormitory, or at your workplace, and explain.

+5. What was the most significant lesson that the earthquake you experienced taught you?
+Please explain.

+6. Is there anything else you would like to add?